top of page

 If you think a child or adult is in immediate danger, call the police or emergency services on 999.

-To report a concern, please email Nina with the heading 'Safeguarding Concern' and mark as important.
-Nina will get back to you to discuss the appropriate steps that need to be taken.
+To report a concern, please click the 'report a concern' button or email Sally with the heading 'Safeguarding Concern' and mark as important.
+Sally will get back to you to discuss the appropriate steps that need to be taken.

 Other safeguarding information